 - Is Tax Court an option?
 Tax court representation can be expensive, but if you want to be certain you meet the deadlines, it's your best bet.

-- Dispute the Notice by Audit Reconsideration, Instead?
+- Dispute the Notice by Audit Reconsideration Instead?
 Audit "recons" can be done outside the Tax Court deadlines thru Taxpayer Advocate or another venue.

 - Challenge the Notice thru Other Means?
 You could try to try to dispute your audit thru your original auditor or thru Appeals.
 If your tax return was never filed, you might submit thru another venue.